-Before this website became a Survival Guide for University Students, I was planning to turn it into a freelance writing blog.
+Before this website became what it is today, I was planning to turn it into a freelance writing blog.
 You see, when I’m not studying, I write.
 In fact, I’ve been blogging since 2011.
 But I never thought of writing as a way to make money on the side.
 That was until I got my first writing job with Vulcan Post.

-This website didn’t end up as a freelance writing blog because I don’t have enough experience yet, as compared to my university experience.
+This website didn’t end up as a freelance writing blog because I don’t have enough experience yet.
 Nevertheless, I figured I should tell the story of how I got my first freelance writing job because it might help students who look for writing jobs during the semester and because it is a reminder that one should never stop trying.

 Grab your cup of coffee/tea, sit back and read on.